tlsnotary/docs-mdbook/src/intro.md

     - Authentication: ensures that the parties exchanging information are who they claim to be
     - Integrity: verifies that data has not been forged or tampered with -->
 ### ② Selective Disclosure
-By participating in MPC for TLS communication, the `Verifier` can validate the authenticity and integrity of the communication with the `Server`.
-If the `Prover` has not cheated, the `Verifier` accepts the encrypted transcript of the entire TLS session, which provides a means for the `Prover` to selectively prove the authenticity of arbitrary plain text sections of this transcript to the `Verifier`.
+By participating in MPC for TLS communication, the `Verifier` can validate the authenticity and integrity of the `Prover`'s `communication with the `Server`.
+If the `Prover` was honest, the `Verifier` accepts the encrypted transcript of the entire TLS session, which provides a means for the `Prover` to selectively prove the authenticity of arbitrary plain text sections of this transcript to the `Verifier`.
 In this **selective disclosure** the `Prover` can **redact sections**, thereby removing sensitive data and send a proof to the `Verifier` only containing a redacted transcript.
 This capability can be paired with Zero-Knowledge Proofs to prove properties of the redacted data without revealing the data itself.

 ### ③ Verification

 The `Verifier` now validates the proof received from the `Prover`.
-The data's origin can be verified by inspecting the `Server` certificate through trusted certificate authorities (CAs).
+The data origin can be verified by inspecting the `Server` certificate through trusted certificate authorities (CAs).
 The `Verifier` can now make assertions about the non-redacted content of the transcript.

 ### General-purpose TLS verifier